McDonald’s 2 goals lead Courage to 3-0 win over the Thorns

+PORTLAND, Ore. — A nearly flawless season came to the perfect end for the North Carolina Courage.

-PORTLAND, Ore. — Jess McDonald scored two goals and the North Carolina Courage won the National Women’s Soccer League championship with a 3-0 victory over the Portland Thorns on Saturday.
+Jess McDonald scored two goals and the Courage — who lost just once this year — won the National Women’s Soccer League championship with a 3-0 victory over the Portland Thorns on Saturday.

+“It was kind of an all or nothing kind of game, and we just continued our process this season,” McDonald said.
+“The only thing we wanted to do was improve in today’s game and that’s kind of what we did.”

 The victory was a bit of revenge for the Courage, who lost 1-0 to the Thorns in last year’s title match.